Wapsie Valley Corn Facts 2019

 Polenta and cornmeal are both milled from Wapsie Valley corn, which has both a visual and flavor punch.

-During the past five years, cornbread made with Weatherbury’s cornmeal and unbleached pastry flour has won three first place ribbons and one second place at the county fair.
+During the past six years, cornbread made with Weatherbury’s cornmeal and unbleached pastry flour has won three first place ribbons and two second places at the county fair.

 Health Benefits of Corn